HeavyMetalAdmin/el7-server/README.md

 3. Change the previous configuration to `Use Vhost example.com`.
 The domain is now using HTTPS with the configured Let's Encrypt certificate.

-To get a domain redirection changes the configuration in step 3 above to `Use redirVHost example.com example.org` which will redirect example.com to example.org (both using HTTPS!).
+To get a domain redirection change the configuration in step 3 above to `Use redirVHost example.com example.org` which will redirect example.com to example.org (both using HTTPS!).

 **NOTE:** When connecting to the server without `Host:` header or to its IP or an unknown domain in the `Host:` header it will point to `/var/www/html/blank/` which contains a `robots.txt` which denials all robots.
 Connecting via HTTPS in addition serves an deliberately weak and outdated certificate.
-You an change this behavior by editing `/etc/httpd/conf/httpd.conf` yourself.
+You can change this behavior by editing `/etc/httpd/conf/httpd.conf` yourself.

 #### TODOs

 * Automate setting up domain and Let's Encrypt certificates.
-* `redirVHost` should first redirect to HTTPs on the same domain as requested, then redirect to final host, so it satisfies HSTS requirements.

 ### 02_install_ns.sh (BIND name server)

+Installs and configures BIND name server.

 #### DNSSEC